bytefish/bytefish.de/drafts/local_phase_quantization.md

 # Local Phase Quantization (LPQ) #

 Internet, here I am!
-Now that [/blog/huawei_e352s](I can work from anywhere I want to), it's finally time to work on new articles again.
+Now that [I can work from anywhere I want to](/blog/huawei_e352s), it's finally time to work on new articles again.
 The first algorithm I'd like to discuss is Local Phase Quantization (LPQ), which has been described in:

 *

-Some years ago I was in contact with Timo ..., who .
-Sorry it took so long!
-Finally LPQ has been added to the [facerec](http://github.com/bytefish/facerec) project, which is my playground for experimenting with new computer vision algorithms.
+LPQ has been added to the [facerec](http://github.com/bytefish/facerec) project, which is my playground for experimenting with new computer vision algorithms.
 I have also added the GNU Octave/MATLAB implementation provided by []() and []() with only minor modifications, so all credit goes to the original authors.
 The experiments in this article are based on the [Python](http://www.python.org) implementation, feel free to verify the results with the GNU Octave/MATLAB branch.

 ## a quick recap ##